HISTORIC REIDVILLE

 Main Street

 Mack Leonard’s store was built in 1860 near the Reidville Male Academy, and was owned and run by a Mr. Mack Leonard.
 It sold dry goods and supplies.
 In the 1890’s, it was the telephone exchange for the Town of Reidville.
-It is listed as a historic place in Reference (1) page 141 and Reference (2) pages 8 - 9.

 The store is a one-story brick frame building with a brick foundation and a raised seam metal roof.

-Today, the building is privately owned.
+Today, the building is privately owned and houses a distillery and merchandise store.

 Leonard Wilson Store